 I want to leave a bequest to a husband and wife together, is the gift as joint tenants or tenants in common?

 I want to leave a bequest to a husband and wife together, is the gift as joint tenants or tenants in common?
-The common law position is that unless there are words of “severance” where there is gift to multiple persons, the beneficiaries take as joint tenants: Matter of Lysaght (1987) 48 SASR 457.
-However […]Read More
+The common law position, as expressed in Re Lysaght (1987) 48 SASR 457, is that unless words of “severance” are present the relevant persons will take as joint tenants.
+Words of severance include […]Read More

 I am the owner of a lot or unit in a NSW Strata Plan and I want to bring a motion to a General Meeting of the Owners Corporation, what do I do?